Last Updated on April 14, 2022 by Grow with Bovees

 Perennial Ryegrass Seed

-Perennial rye grass seed stands out as one of the best grass seed for overseeding because of its shine, high tolerance to wear and partial shade and its ability to grow fast.
+This seed stands out as one of the best grass seeds for overseeding existing lawns because of its shine, high tolerance to wear and partial shade and its ability to grow fast.
 Plus, you can mow it to a low height.

 - High wear tolerance.